mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

      console.log(i + ' ' +  j);
   }

-//This criptic piece of code iterates a
+//This cryptic piece of code iterates a
 //two dimensional array
 //We don't have proofs this will be useful
 //In real contexts